afs-public/ascend-sdk-typescript/docs/models/components/positionfpsl.md

 # PositionFpsl

-Quantity of asset in use by the FPSL program.
-Should not be used by currency assets
+Represents the amount of an asset that has been loaned out via the fully paid securities lending program

 ## Example Usage